Giving a nice, natural and human-readable name to a cell is important.

 Creating and auditing formulas in traditional spreadsheet applications is time consuming and error prone because they are represented by abstract cell references (e.g., A2) and you may mistype them without realizing it.

-Cell references also make it hard for you, let alone a colleague, to debug formulae or audit models.
+Cell references also make it hard for you, let alone a colleague, to debug formulas or audit models.

 This is why in Visyond you have the option of using descriptive natural cell names in formulas instead of cryptic cell references.